A – Attend a fair or festival

 X-plore the Polar Caves

 Originally formed 50,000 years ago, the Polar Caves were once glaciers atop New Hampshire’s White Mountains.
 Once the ice melted, the caves became a winding sequence of twists and turns, caves and pathways-perfect for adventures!
-The caves are located in Rumney, N.H. off of Route 25.
+The caves are located in Rumney, N.H. off of Route 25 and are open from May to October.
 They are family-friendly and offer spaces for picnics, educational programs, Rock Gardens, a climbing wall, and even an enclosure where kids can feed the animals.

 Charmingfare Farm in Candia, N.H. is New Hampshire’s own wildlife park.
 You can see everything from horses to llamas, camels and bears-oh my!

 New Hampshire is a great place to call home!
-Lucky for you there are lots of choices for apartments.
+Need a wonderful apartment?

 Let us help!
 Red Oak Apartment Homes has a wide variety of locations, styles and prices.
 All apartments welcome cats and lots welcome your dogs.

 Check out our available apartments.